 - Brizes, Stondon Massey and South Weald (PDF)

 - Hutton East (PDF)

 - Shenfield (PDF)

 The Acting Returning Officer (ARO) is responsible for running UK Parliamentary elections in the Brentwood and Ongar Constituency.
 As part of this process, he has to allocate polling stations within the Borough and is consulted when polling districts and polling places are reviewed.

 Consultation on the Council’s ward structure and the number of Borough Councillors

-On 7 March 2023, the LGBCE published its final recommendations on the new electoral arrangements for Brentwood.
-It has recommended a new 13-ward structure for the Borough and that there should be 39 councillors in total.
+The LGBCE published its final recommendations on the new electoral arrangements for Brentwood in March 2023.
+It recommended a new 13-ward structure for the Borough and that the number of councillors should be increased from 37 to 39.